mscwilson/boris-bikes/README.md

 ### Goal

 The code is centred around Bikes and DockingStations.
 The Bike objects are stored in DockingStation objects.
-Users can take bikes out if one is available, dock bikes, report broken bikes (which can't then be released), and the docking stations have a set capacity.
+Users can take bikes out if one is available, dock bikes, report broken bikes (which can't then be released once docked), and the docking stations have a set capacity.

 The majority of this repo was written using alternating pair programming.
 The contributors were: [PetarSimonovic](https://github.com/PetarSimonovic) and [Reeshul](https://github.com/Reeshul), [Reeshul](https://github.com/Reeshul) and [HamishArro](https://github.com/HamishArro), and [HamishArro](https://github.com/HamishArro) and I.